peterle93/Recommendations-with-IBM/README.md

 ## Instructions <a name="instructions"></a>

-Clone this repo to your computer.
+Clone this repo to your computer

 Ensure jupyter is installed correctly using jupyter --version and this should return jupyter version